All posts

 Low (80–100)

 The contract is reasonably balanced.
 Risky clauses are either absent, capped, or written with tenant-protective language.
-Negotiation is still worth doing, but you're not facing unusual exposure.
+Contracts in this band do not present unusual exposure relative to other contracts of the same type.

 Moderate (60–79)